skm27387/Fundamentals-Of-Wireless-Communications/README.md

 # Fundamentals-of-Wireless-Communications
-Lecture notes from video lectures that I did online
+This repository contains notes from various video lectures that I attended online.
+I am thankful to all professors who put so much valuable content online for free.